tytydraco/yessleep/out/Broken_by_the_night.md

 Here’s hoping ECT erases all the memories — like [Eternal Sunshine of the Spotless Mind](https://youtu.be/yE-f1alkq9I).
 Meet me in Montauk.

 For now, red wine and sleeping pills help me get back to your arms.
-[Maybe — I will see you in the next life.](https://youtu.be/EcSvMFm2ABE?feature=shared)
+[Maybe.
+I will see you.
+In the next life.](https://youtu.be/EcSvMFm2ABE?feature=shared)